 Why buy the Honeywell Evohome?

 My list of the best smart thermostats shows how many products there are to choose from, but Honeywell Evohome manages to distinguish itself.
-Yes, it’s expensive, but the range of control options and touchscreen controller offer up a flexibility that isn’t seen elsewhere.
+Yes, it’s expensive, but the range of control options and touchscreen controller offer up a flexibility that isn’t seen elsewhere, and this is a system that can control everything from regular radiators to underfloor heating.

 An app update adding geolocation, or better integration with the security system, would be appreciated; but these are minor complaints that are easy to live with or workaround.